RIT-EVT/rampup/targets/phase1/GPIO.md

 ### Usage
 The last thing you need to know about templates are how to use them.

-When you call the template, the parameters in the `< >` that follow "template" will go after the declaration in `< >`, and any values in the parameter parenthesis after the function name, in this case "getGPIO", will follow in parentheses of their own, like this:
+When you call the template, the parameters in the declarations `< >` that follow "template" will go after the usage call in `< >`, and any values in the templates parameter parenthesis after the function name, in this case "getGPIO", will follow in parentheses of their own in the usage, like this:

 ```cpp
 // Declaration